docusign/extension-app-data-io-and-verification-reference-implementation/README.md

 #### CreateRecord extension test
-To begin the extension test process, run the CreateRecord test using the sample query below.
+To begin the extension test process, run the CreateRecord test using the sample request body below.
 The test should return a response containing the record ID.

 ```json
 {